-We have constructed protected lanes on some streets, such as parts of Elizabeth, Swanston and La Trobe streets.
-These will need to be connected into a network of protected bike lanes, including protection at intersections, to attract more people to ride.
+We have some existing protected lanes, such as on parts of Elizabeth, Swanston and La Trobe streets.
+These will need to be connected into a broader network of protected lanes, including at intersections, to attract more people to ride.

 Tram network safety